rx-angular/rx-angular/libs/state/docs/snippets/behavior-subject-vs-rx-state.md

 );
 ```

-So far so good.
-Inside `switchMap` we are getting value passed to `init$` and switching to our api call.
+So far, so good.
+Inside `switchMap`, we are getting value passed to `init$` and switching to our API call.
 We
 are going as reactive as possible here and don't want to have any logic inside subscription and placed it
 inside `tap`.